Introduction to inventory management — Part B

 Focus on the most important items and how to describe them so they can be clearly recognised and compared.
 Find out how to better utilise photographs and videos and how to correctly amend or add items to an inventory report.

 - What needs to be described and why

 - What to look for at the check-out

 Our popular virtual classroom offers a streamlined version of our face-to-face courses.
 You will benefit from a dedicated session with our expert trainer from the comfort of your home or office.
 To enable the course to run smoothly, we ask that you mute your microphone unless asking a question and keep your camera on.

-Our face-to-face courses adhere to the latest Government safety advice and you’ll benefit from the full lesson plan plus an increased level of interaction and group work.
+With our face-to-face courses you’ll benefit from the full lesson plan plus an increased level of interaction and group work.
 This is your chance to participate in group discussions with our expert trainer and other delegates on the course.

 Related courses and information

 This course covers the fundamental concepts of being a letting agent, what legislation you need to know and your obligations to tenants.